u-2018/LC-API/README.md

   - Dying
   - Attacking (when the enemy attacks a player)
   - There may be ones specific to some kind of enemy as well
+- `Player.EnteringFacility` and `Player.LeavingFacility`
+  - With a bool for using fire escape